tedbyron/tedbot-discord/README.md

     ```
 -   Run the application
     ```sh
-    node .
+    npm start
     ```
--   To add the bot to a server, go to the link output by node or copy and paste the below URL
+-   To add the bot to a server, go to the link output by node
     ```
     https://discordapp.com/oauth2/authorize?client_id=<CLIENT_ID>&permissions=134474881&scope=bot
     ```